wallarm/product-documentation/docs/3.0/user-guides/ip-lists/overview.md

 # Types and core logic of IP lists

-In the **IP lists** section of the Wallarm Console, you can control access to your applications by whitelisting, blacklisting, and greylisting IP addresses.
+In the **IP lists** section of Wallarm Console, you can control access to your applications by whitelisting, blacklisting, and greylisting IP addresses.

 * **Whitelist** is a list of trusted IP addresses that are allowed to access your applications even if requests originated from them contain attack signs.
 * **Blacklist** is a list of IP addresses that are not allowed to access your applications.
 Filtering node blocks all requests originated from blacklisted IP addresses.